elixir-circuits/circuits_uart/README.md

 {:nerves_uart, "COM14", {:partial, "A"}}
 ```

-Sometimes it's easier to just operate with the `pid` of the Nerves GenServer
+Sometimes it's easier to operate with the `pid` of the UART GenServer rather
-rather than using the name of the port in active mode.
-An example of this is
+than using the name of the port in active mode.
+An example of this is when you
-when you want to send data back to the port after receiving some data, and when
+want to send an acknowledgment back after a receive and you are using more than
-dealing with many serial ports at once.
-You can do this with the `id: :pid`
+one serial port at a time.
+You can do this with the `id: :pid` option to
-option to `open/1` or `configure/1`.
+`open/1` or `configure/1`.

 ```elixir
 iex> Nerves.UART.configure(pid, id: :pid)